gitmachtl/scripts/cardano/testnet/README.md

 <details>
    <summary><b>How do you migrate your existing StakePool to HW-Wallet-Owner-Keys ... </b>:bookmark_tabs:</summary>

 <br>You can find examples below in the Online- and Offline-Examples section.
-[Online-Migration-Example](#migrate-your-existing-stakepool-to-hw-wallet-owner-keys-ledgertrezor)
+[Online-Migration-Example](#migrate-your-existing-stakepool-to-hw-wallet-owner-keys-ledgertrezor), [Offline-Migration-Example](#migrate-your-existing-stakepool-offline-to-hw-wallet-owner-keys-ledgertrezor)

 </details>